 Most of us can save up to the Annual Allowance of £40,000 gross into a pension.
-For every £1,000 you invest your pension provider will claim back basic-rate tax at 25% from HMRC and add this to the pot.
-The effect is that if you pay £80 into your pension it is grossed up to £100.
-Higher-rate and additional-rate taxpayers can claim back the further 20% or 25% tax they paid when completing their tax return, which usually comes as a reduction in their income tax bill.
+For every £1 you invest your pension provider will claim back basic-rate tax at from HMRC and add this to the pot.
+The effect is that if you pay £80 into your pension it is grossed up to £100, an increase of 25%.
+Higher-rate and additional-rate taxpayers can claim back the further 20% or 25% tax they paid through their self-assessment tax return.
+This is usually given as a reduction in their income tax bill.
 Many forget to do this, potentially losing thousands of pounds a year.

-Capital Gains Tax (CGT)
+Capital Gains Tax

-We each have a CGT allowance of £12,000.
+We each have a CGT allowance of £12,300.
 Higher-rate taxpayers pay 20% on gains over the allowance.
-For basic-rate taxpayers, it is just 10% – though gains on property other than the primary residence carry an extra 8% tax.
-So if you have £50,000 worth of shares that you bought a decade ago for £10,000, the gain is £40,000.
-Your £12,000 CGT allowance means you will pay tax on just £28,000 – at 10% or 20%.
+For basic-rate taxpayers it is just 10% – though gains on property other than the primary residence carry an extra 8% tax.
+So if you have £50,000 worth of shares that you bought a decade ago for £10,000 the gain is £40,000.
+Your £12,300 CGT allowance means you will pay tax on just £27,700 – at 10% or 20%.

 Giving money away

-If you pay sufficient tax and donate to registered charities using gift aid, the charity receives a 25% uplift on your donation.
+If you pay sufficient tax and donate to registered charities using gift aid the charity receives a 25% uplift on your donation.
 On top of that, higher-rate (40%) taxpayers and additional-rate (45%) taxpayers can claim back the difference between the basic rate of tax and the tax they paid (20-25%) – usually by reducing their income tax bill.

 You can carry back donations to the previous tax year, which is useful if the top rate of tax you paid in that year was higher.

 You can also give money to your family and reduce your Inheritance Tax (IHT) liability.
-Each of us has an “annual exemption” that means you can give away up to £3,000 in a tax year.
-You can exceptionally carry forward the allowance for one year.
-(So a couple who have not used the exemption in the previous year can give £12,000 in one go.)
+Each of us has an ‘annual exemption’ that means you can give away up to £3,000 in a tax year.
+You can exceptionally carry forward the allowance for one year (so a couple who have not used the exemption in the previous year can give £12,000 in one go).

-In addition, you can give as many gifts of up to £250 per person as you want during a tax year as long as you have not already used another exemption on them.
+In addition, you can give as many gifts of up to £250 per person as you want during a tax year, as long as you have not already used another exemption on them.